rbngtm1/AWS_Exam/solutions_architect_associate_key_notes/Part I.md

   * Use S3 Reduce Redundancy Storage(RRS)
 #### EC2 Instance
   * There is no charge for public data sets.
-  * Instance state can be pening, rebooting, running, stopping, stopped, sutting down an terminated.
+  * Instance state can be pending, rebooting, running, stopping, stopped, sutting down an terminated.
   * EBS Backed Instance can be start, stop and terminated.
 #### Database Servers
   * Shoulnot be exposed to the internet and should reside in private subnets.